nightsense/nightshell/README.md

 ### step 3 - terminal vim

-Once you've installed this repository (step 1), your nightsense-designed vim theme will work properly in terminal vim (provided the terminal application is compatible).
+Once you've installed this repository (step 1), your nightsense-designed vim theme will work properly in terminal vim (provided the terminal application is compatible). neovim users may need to add `set termguicolors` to their configuration.

 However, if **different themes** are used in the terminal and vim, the vim theme will persist in the terminal after vim is closed.
 In order to restore the terminal theme upon exiting vim, you can wrap the `vim` command in a shell function.